Before you can make any edits to any module [?]

 You’ll know when a layer is selected because you’ll see two things in the module editor [?]

-It's through this interface you can add various types of layers to your modules, as well as animation and special FX. interface:
+Through this visual, drag & drop, no-code interface you can add various types of layers, animation and special FX to your modules, as well as managing slides and configuring options. interface:

 1. A “marching ants” highlight box around the layer on the canvas.